Showing posts with label elephants. Show all posts

 Visiting the Meerkats

-In the Jungle loop along the bamboo trail, we saw a white tiger, lynx, red-ruffed lemur, ring-tailed lemur, cougars, red-crowned crane, red panda, porcupines, and tapir, we stopped at Alligator Cove to watch the alligators, the flamingo lagoon was filled with pink flamingo’s, the kids could touch the animals at critter encounters and Kangaroos Kickabout.
+In the Jungle, we saw a white tiger, lynx, red-ruffed lemur, ring-tailed lemur, cougars, red-crowned crane, red panda, porcupines, and tapir.
+We stopped at Alligator Cove to watch the alligators.
+The flamingo lagoon was filled with pink flamingos, and the kids could touch the animals at critter encounters and Kangaroos Kickabout.

 Critter Encounter